 The newspaper said that publicly accessible Companies House records showed that the company secretary of Smiths Media Solutions was the complainant's partner.

 Naming her, and referring to her employment, was relevant to the story.
 The newspaper had published the complainant's street name for clarity given that his name was not uncommon.
-His home address was also his housess address was she met the complainant in person.
+His home address was also his hushess address.

 Adjudication